Well after attending Connect Technical Session, I duly collected my Visual Studio 2005 (and other stuff).

 The best session for me was Darryl’s Smart Client talk.
 While I’d seen the parts demoed before, it was nice to see him whip it all together.
 He also had good stage presence, and tried to redeem his name after the Wayne’s slander in the Team System talk.
 (Note for Darryl: remember to look into my issues with the Connections Site)

-Other than the PA system bang, and Jonathan failing off the stage, it all went well.
+Other than the PA system bang, and Jonathan falling off the stage, it all went well.